 To appraise a vehicle, please select a model below:

-Though "HD" has become common parlance, rest assured that the HD part of Chevrolet Silverado 2500HD does not, in fact, involve a television.
-In this case we're talking the old-fashioned meaning of HD: "Heavy Duty."
-The 2500HD is a true workhorse meant for big-league power, towing and hauling tasks, even if the latest model does offer an HD-quality 8-inch touchscreen.
+Though "HD" is a fixture in our digital-age parlance, rest assured that the Chevrolet Silverado 2500HD does not, in fact, involve a television.
+In this case we're talking about the old-fashioned meaning of HD: "Heavy Duty."
+The Silverado 2500HD is a true workhorse meant for big-league towing and hauling tasks, even if the latest model does offer an HD-quality 8-inch touchscreen.

 Indeed, the current-generation Silverado 2500HD has easily the nicest interior yet.
-For years, Chevy trucks were soundly criticized for their lackluster cabins filled with hard plastics and poor fit and finish.
-The Silverado's most recent redesign introduced a radically improved interior that enhanced the big pickup's desirability (though it's starting to feel a little stark compared to newer rivals).
-Even so, it will always be this truck's durability and tremendous hauling and towing abilities that have kept generations of Chevy loyalists coming back to the gold bowtie.
-For an intermediate heavy-duty pickup, it's hard to go wrong with the Silverado 2500HD.
+For years, Chevy trucks were rebuked for their lackluster cabins filled with hard plastics and poor fit and finish, but this criticism now only applies to earlier 2500HD models.
+Nonetheless, it will always be this truck's durability and tremendous workaday capabilities that keep generations of Chevy loyalists coming back to the gold bowtie.
+For an intermediate heavy-duty pickup, new or used, it's hard to go wrong with the Silverado 2500HD.

-As with the current Chevrolet Silverado 2500HD, we were always impressed by this generation's powerful engine lineup and substantial towing and hauling abilities.
-It was a reasonably comfortable truck for everyday use, but don't expect the plush ride of its light-duty siblings.
-Any of the three available engines will provide swift acceleration and ample towing power, but the diesel V8 is probably the best choice for those who tow heavy loads -- especially the more powerful 2006 Duramax.
-Our principal beef concerns the shoddy interior design, materials and build quality.
+As with subsequent Chevrolet Silverado 2500HD models, we were impressed at the time by this generation's powerful engine lineup and substantial towing and hauling abilities.
+It was a reasonably comfortable truck for everyday use, but it predictably lacked the plush ride of its light-duty siblings.
+Any of the three available engines will provide capable acceleration and ample towing power, but the diesel V8 is the best choice for those who tow heavy loads -- especially the more powerful Duramax from '06.
+Our principal beef concerned the subpar interior design, materials and build quality.
 Chevy improved it gradually during its lifespan, including notable updates for '03, but it was never quite up to snuff.

-Prior to this, Chevrolet heavy-duty pickups ran from 1988-2000 and were simply known by their number nomenclature -- 2500 (3/4-ton) and 3500 (1-ton).
+Prior to this, Chevrolet heavy-duty pickups ran from 1988-2000 and were simply known as the 2500 (3/4-ton) and 3500 (1-ton).
 In keeping with tradition, one could choose either rear-wheel drive (indicated by a "C", e.g. "C2500") or four-wheel drive (indicated by a "K").
-Trim levels for these C/K2500 trucks include the base Cheyenne and top-line Silverado, which later changed to base and LS for 1999.
+Trim levels for these C/K2500 trucks included the base Cheyenne and top-line Silverado, which changed to base and LS for 1999.
 Strengths of these trucks include strong, durable powertrains, while weaknesses center on sketchy build quality and materials within the cabin.

 If you are looking for newer years, visit our new Chevrolet Silverado 2500HD page.